shivamranaaa/Movies-recommendation-system/README.md

-# Deployment of salaray-predict model
+# Deployment of Recommendation system model